rlugojr/RepData_PeerAssessment1/PA1_template.md

 vdetermineDayType <- Vectorize(determineDayType)
 ```

-Create and populate a new column in a new dataset with the revised data and the results of vdetermineDayType(date).
+Then, using mutate(), create and populate a new column in the revised dataset to hold the results of the new function, vdetermineDayType(date).

 ```r